hellosign/hellosign-python-sdk/README.md

 # Initialize HSClient using api token
 client = HSClient(access_token="your_api_access_token")
 ````
-Note: In case you initialize the HSClient with all the above credentials, the priority order is as follow: access_token & access_token_type, api_key, then email and password.
+Note: In case you initialize the HSClient with all the above credentials, the priority order is as follow: access_token, api_key, then email and password.

 ## Usage